Vui-Chee/spamd/README.md

 ### Frontend

-The static frontend files used will be located inside `service/frontend`.
+The static frontend files used will be *embedded* inside `service/frontend`.
 The css is generated with [generate-github-markdown-css](https://github.com/sindresorhus/generate-github-markdown-css) package along with customizations.

 ## Contributing